stg-tud/apsa/2019/3-Java-TAC/TAC.md

  - Compute for each instruction the current stack layout by following the control flow; i.e., compute the types of values found on the stack before the instruction is evaluated.
  *(This is required to correctly handle generic stack-manipulation instructions.)*

  - Assign each local variable to a variable where the name is based on the local variable index.

  - Assign each variable on the operand stack to a corresponding local variable with an index based on the position on the stack.

 ^ The JVM specification guarantees that the operand stack always has the same layout independent of the taken path.

-^ E.g., an `iinc(local variable index=1, increment=2)` instruction is transformed into the three address code: `r_1 = r_1 + 2`.
+^ E.g., an `iinc(local variable index=1, increment=2)` instruction is transformed into the three-address code: `r_1 = r_1 + 2`.

-^ E.g., if the operand stack is empty and we push the constant 1, then the three address code would be: op_0 = 1; if we would then push another value 2 then the code would be: `op_1 = 2` and an addition of the two values would be: `op_0 = op_0 + op_1`.
+^ E.g., if the operand stack is empty and we push the constant `1`, then the three-address code would be: op_0 = 1; if we would then push another value 2 then the code would be: `op_1 = 2` and an addition of the two values would be: `op_0 = op_0 + op_1`.

 ^ A more detailed discussion can be found in the dragon book[^DragonBook].

 ---

-# Converting Java Bytecode to three-address code
+# Converting Java Bytecode to Three-Address Code

 ```java
 static int numberOfDigits(int i) {